dinesh-58/dinesh-58.github.io/content/about/_index.md

 ---

 Hi!
 I'm Sujal, a BCA (Bachelor of Computer Application) student & internet-taught developer.
-I get a lot of project ideas, but only start working on a few.
+I've got a lot of project ideas, but have only started working on a few.
 You can find them in the portfolio page of this website.
 My specialties can be found on the homepage, of which most are web development.

 I am currently available for part-time/ freelance work.